 EHIIP Consulting works with Private Equity firms to provide M&A Operational Due Diligence and forward looking projections of the potential acquisition.
 The Operational Due Diligence provides an understanding of current operational activities and risk.
 The Diligence also provides a strategy for future operational capability and future growth.
 The potential of the investment will then be presented in financial form in the strategic plan for the buyer.

 M&A Activities – Investors or businesses looking to purchase or invest in a new company need to verify the specific facts related to the potential investment.
-Many buyers perform Due Diligence at a customer and financial level on a frequent basis, but need help in operations.
+Many buyers perform Due Diligence at a customer and financial level on a frequent basis, but need help from an m&a due diligence consultant focused on operations.

-Increased investment – Asset companies sometimes need more funding based on their performance.
+Increased Private Equity Investment – Portfolio companies sometimes need more funding based on their performance.
 Determining the cash flow needs, capital plan, and overall timeline to recovery can be improved with a strategic plan for operational improvement.

-1) Financial Review – The initial step in the diligence process is reviewing current financial statements.
-Financial statements provide guidance for evaluators to discover the areas most important to examine during the process.
+1) Financial Review – The initial step in the on site due diligence process is reviewing current financial statements.
+Financial statements provide guidance for the consultants to discover the areas most important to examine during the process.
 The financial documents will also lead to a better understanding and connection to the overall business strategy for the organization.

 The Operational Due Diligence checklist is a flexible list based on the situation.
+The list applies to both Private Equity firms and internal M&A acquisitions.
 The diligence checklist is a list of assessment areas that could be reviewed depending on the company and the purchaser.
 The assessment areas for the target company will need to be determined based on the needs of the purchaser.

 -Operational strategy evaluation